xdevplatform/xdk/xdk/typescript/docs/classes/SpacesClient.md

 • **new SpacesClient**(`client`): [`SpacesClient`](SpacesClient.md)

-Creates a new Spaces client instance
+Creates a new spaces client instance

 #### Parameters